BenjiEvans/TrackingProcessor/README.md

 # Description
-Processor client that reads from a GRPC stream and prints out the followin stats:
+Processor client that reads from a GRPC stream and prints out the following stats:
 - Rolling average x and y velocities every 10 tracks
 - Rolling average latitude and longitude every 10 tracks
 - Number of unique trackIds (printed every 10 tracks)